 Current Key Issues

-School capacity.
-There is a concern over the availability of places at Cults Academy for pupils currently living in the catchment area and those moving into the area to live in one of the many new houses being built in Cults, Bieldside, Milltimber and Peterculter.
-A new primary school is due to be built in Milltimber to accommodate the increase in numbers expected with the housing development at Oldfold.
-As part of the Countesswells development a Primary school is due to be built after 500 homes have been sold, which could be in 2019, and a secondary school after 1,000 homes sold.
+1. School capacity.
+There is a concern over the availability of places at Cults Primary and Cults Academy for pupils currently living in the catchment area and those moving into the area to live in one of the many new houses being built in Cults, Bieldside, Milltimber and Peterculter.
+The new Milltimber Primary will relieve some of the pressure.
+As part of the Countesswells development a Primary school is due to be built after 500 homes have been sold and a secondary school after 1,000 homes sold.
 The CC is actively discussing and monitoring these developments.

-- Staffing shortage.
+2. Staffing shortage.
 There are concerns that schools in Aberdeen may close because of a “crisis” in recruiting teachers.
-In June 2016 Aberdeen City Council stated there were 134 empty teaching posts in the city.
+In August 2019 Aberdeen City Council stated there were 85 empty teaching posts in the city.
 Retention and recruitment of teachers throughout the city remains challenging.
-This a particular issue for CBM area due to the lack of affordable housing in the are
+This a particular issue for the CBM area due to the lack of affordable housing in the area.

 Community Council Objectives